 Ultimately, Instagram takes into account engagement when they select photos for the Explore page — which can lead to viral results.

 Another way to grow followers on Instagram is based on the rule of reciprocity — or “follow for follow.”
 Many new followers won’t realize that the bot will soon unfollow them when they least suspect it.
-Another clever and sneaky way to earn followers on Instagram is to use the rule of reciprocity — or “follow for follow.

 Let’s talk about why it’s bad to buy Instagram likes and followers.
 First, it makes someone look bad.
 Generally, engagement rates fall as a business builds up a larger following.
 Consider a profile with one million followers but only 2,000 likes per photo.
 It should be easy to tell the difference between this and a profile with 1,000 followers that generates an equal amount of likes here and there.